Iran minister defends encounter with U.S. warship

 “If an American ship enters Iran’s maritime region, it will definitely get a warning.
 We will monitor them and, if they violate our waters, we will confront them,” he said in a stark statement reported by the Iranian Students’ News Agency.

-The United States and its allies are concerned about Iran's support for Syrian President Bashar al-Assad in the country's civil war, Tehran's ballistic missile programme, and its backing for Shi'ite militias accused of abusing civilians in neighbouring Iraq.
+The United States and its allies are concerned about Iran's support for Syrian President Bashar al-Assad in the country's civil war, Tehran's ballistic missile program, and its backing for Shi'ite militias accused of abusing civilians in neighboring Iraq.

 (Reporting By Babak Dehghanpisheh)